 7. Meanwhile Brewing

 Meanwhile Brewing is yet another of the best breweries in Austin.
-This spot in southeast Austin just opened in the Fall of 2020 but it’s become quite popular in a short time.
-The reason for that is that it has everything you would want in a craft beer brewery!
+This spot in southeast Austin just opened in Fall 2020 but has become quite popular quickly.
+The reason is that it has everything you would want in a craft beer brewery!

-The taproom is huge and seats over 250 people so even on busy nights you and your friends will have plenty of room.
-The four-acre backyard beer garden area is also fantastic and encourages activities like kicking a soccer ball around, dancing to live music coming from the event stage, and buying food from one of the four food trucks parked there all day (even at breakfast!).
+The taproom is huge and seats over 250 people, so even on busy nights, you and your friends will have plenty of room.
+The four-acre backyard beer garden area is also fantastic.
+It encourages activities like kicking a soccer ball around, dancing to live music from the event stage, and buying food from one of the four food trucks parked there all day (even at breakfast!).

-The many beers this place offers are refreshing and varied; try the Tender Robot Hazy IPA, the Little Sweet Tooth brown ale, and the It’s Not Even That Far Czech-style Pilsner to start, and then move on from there.
+The many beers this place offers are refreshing and varied; try the Tender Robot Hazy IPA, the Little Sweet Tooth brown ale, and the It’s Not Even That Far Czech-style Pilsner to start, and then move on.
 You’ll love this brewery’s fun and adventurous beer selection.

-There are several other breweries near Meanwhile Brewing including some on this list and some other great ones that we didn’t have room to include, and fortunately, due to their proximity to the airport, there are almost two dozen hotels within walking distance so you can do your own little beer crawl without having to drive.
+There are several other breweries near Meanwhile Brewing, including some on this list and some other great ones that we didn’t have room to include.
+Fortunately, due to their proximity to the airport, there are almost two dozen hotels within walking distance, so you can do your little beer crawl without driving.

 8. The Austin Beer Garden Brewing Company (The ABGB)

-The Austin Beer Garden Brewing Company is very special and it’s not just Austinites that think so!
-In fact, this enchanting spot won the Great American Beer Festivals Best Brewpub Award in 2016, 2017, and 2018 and it’s easy to see why.
+The Austin Beer Garden Brewing Company is very special, and it’s not just Austinites that think so!
+This enchanting spot won the Great American Beer Festivals Best Brewpub Award in 2016, 2017, and 2018 and it’s easy to see why.